book reviews at fiction-net

 Author Interviews

-Interview: Josie Lloyd & Emlyn Rees
+Josie Lloyd and Emlyn Rees Interview (2)

 Fiction-Net: Have you found that since becoming parents, you've found less time to write?

-Josie & Emlyn: When we first started writing together, it was great not only to have the sudden luxury of being able to work from home, but also to be able to do that work whenever we felt the urge.
-All we had to do was take the phone off the hook and the necessary peace and quiet was ours.
-Some days we'd work eighteen hours and some days (usually the sunny ones!) we wouldn't even get as far as switching our computers on.
 However, now that our daughter, Tallulah, has landed - and is becoming more vocal and mobile by the day - we've both been thrown into the weird situation of occasionally craving an office to head off to just to get some work done.
-But we don't, so instead, our writing habits have altered radically, become baby-centric to an alarming degree.
-When she sleeps, in other words, we work - i.e. maybe not as often as we should!
-We still get the hours in, then, but just not where we might have chosen them before.
+But we don't, so instead, our writing habits have altered radically, becoming baby-centric to an alarming degree.
+When Tallulah sleeps, in other words, we work - ie. maybe not as often as we should!
+We still get the hours in, then, but just not when we might have chosen them before.

-Josie & Emlyn: When we started writing The Boy Next Door, our intention was to write a wistful romantic comedy set against a backdrop of Seventies, Eighties and Nineties pop culture.
+Josie and Emlyn: When we started writing The Boy Next Door, our intention was to write a wistful romantic comedy set against a backdrop of Seventies, Eighties and Nineties pop culture.
 The idea was to have these two kids growing up next door to one another in a tiny village and then heading out into the big wide world.
 We wanted it to be obvious that they were meant for one another, if only they could see it themselves - kind of an extended When Harry Met Sally.
-However, when we started writing it, we realized that if the two main characters didn't get it together for thirty years, it would get very boring.
-Where were the stakes?!?
-Why couldn't they see what everyone else could?!?
-Were they really suited at all!?!
-We therefore scrapped what we were doing and had a re-think, hitting on the idea telling two love stories about Mickey and Fred, one from their teens and one from their twenties, one with a happy ending and one without.
-The aim was for both the back story and the present day story to have equal impact and tension, keeping everyone guessing until the end...

 Fiction-Net: Will your next project be co-written or are you sick of each other yet?